fjelltopp/ckanext-emailasusername/README.rst

 instead.
 It's recommended, if feasible, to work with your userbase to phase out multiple accounts with the same email.

+**Important**  Installing this extension requires editing CKAN's who.ini file to point to the new authenticator.py file provided by this module.
+Make sure you complete complete step 4 in the installation instructions below.

 ------------
 Requirements
 ------------

 This extension has been built and tested with CKAN 2.8.2.
-It requires ckantoolkit 0.0.4.

 ------------
 Installation